andreasabel/inCode/entry/lenses-products-prisms-sums.md

 me to devote time to research and writing these posts.
 Very special thanks to my supporter at the "Amazing" level, Sam Stites! :)

-TODO: move all lenses and prisms to file

 [^1]: All of this is disregarding the notorious "bottom" value that inhabits
     every type.